-When SAP shifted from mainframe to client-server architecture with SAP R/3, two of the critical beneﬁts were the lower costs and the more standardized options associated with the UNIX-based servers that had just become available.
-When the mass-adoption of SAP R/3 took oﬀ, customers began asking SAP to certify more and more new combinations of operating system and database on various hardware platforms.
-This made sense because many companies were employing existing landscapes from a preferred hardware vendor and had developed expertise in certain versions of operating system and database that they wanted to leverage for their SAP environment.
+When SAP shifted from mainframe to client-server architecture with SAP R/3, two of the critical benefits were the lower costs and the more standardized options associated with the UNIX-based servers that had just become available.
+When the mass adoption of SAP R/3 took of, customers began asking SAP to certify more and more new combinations of operating systems and databases on various hardware platforms.
+This made sense because many companies were employing existing landscapes from a preferred hardware vendor and had developed expertise in certain versions of operating systems and databases that they wanted to leverage for their SAP environment.

 SAP happily obliged, building out a robust certification laboratory in its headquarters to constantly test and validate new hardware and software combinations that were being released by its partners for customer use.
 At the time, SAP believed that providing customers with such a broad choice would help them achieve lower TCO of their SAP solutions by reusing technology and resources that were already in place.
 SAP also felt that being the hardware and OS/DB “agnostic” would be the best strategy to set itself apart from the other enterprise app vendors.
 This “technology-neutral” strategy worked very well for SAP for more than 30 years.
 At a certain point in the mid-2000s, however, the small number of combinations that SAP began with had exploded into a truly dizzying collection.
 Customers no longer benefited significantly from such a broad list of hardware and technology choices, and the costs for SAP and its customers of this broad coverage was becoming unsustainable.